 24 Hour Hotline: (800) 572-2782

 The Title IX Office has a staff member specifically dedicated to meeting with students seeking information about their options.
-Upon a report of a Title IX concern, the University will work with the Complainant to put interim measures in place to ensure a safe, hostile free environment for the student.
-Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent accommodations and safety measures may be implemented.
-Accommodations and safety measures (including interim measures) could include:
+Upon a report of a Title IX concern, the University will work with the Complainant to put supportive measures in place to ensure a safe, hostile free environment for the student.
+Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent supportive measures and remedies may be implemented.
+Supportive measures could include:

 - Counseling services